 How to choose a good educational activity for my 3 year old?

-When choosing an activity for your 3 year old, it is important to consider their interests, abilities, and attention span.
-You also want to make sure that the activity is developmentally appropriate and safe.
-If you are unsure about whether or not an activity is appropriate for your child, you can always consult their pediatrician or a child development expert.
+When choosing an activity for your 3-year-old, it is important to consider their interests, abilities, and attention span.
+You also want to ensure the activity is developmentally appropriate and safe.
+If you are unsure whether an activity is appropriate for your child, you can always consult their pediatrician or a child development expert.

 How can I get my toddler to sit still and focus on an activity?